 Antibiotics — A preventive antibiotic treatment may be recommended if you repeatedly develop bladder infections and have not responded to other preventive measures.
 Antibiotics are highly effective in preventing recurrent bladder infections but can cause side effects and promote the growth of resistant bacteria, which are more difficult to treat if they cause subsequent urinary tract infections.
 Therefore, antibiotics for preventing urinary tract infections should only be considered after trying the above preventive approaches.
 Preventive antibiotics can be taken in several different ways:

 ●Antibiotics following intercourse – In women who develop urinary tract infections after sex, taking a single low dose antibiotic after intercourse can help to prevent bladder infections.
 This usually results in less antibiotic use than continuous antibiotics.

 ●Self-treatment – A plan to begin antibiotics at the first sign of a bladder infection may be recommended in some situations.
 Before starting this regimen, it is important that you have had testing (urine cultures) to confirm that your symptoms are caused by a bladder infection; some people have symptoms of a bladder infection but do not actually have an infection.
-(See "Patient information: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)
+(See "Patient education: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION